Skip to content

 Connecting Customers to the Power Grid - ITC’s sole focus on transmission allows us to facilitate the reliable and efficient delivery of electricity to our wholesale customers – regardless of the generation source.
 ITC is committed to:

-Providing a Critical Link to Tailored Power Solutions - Our ongoing assessment of electric transmission needs for the grid is driven by the requirements of energy-intensive customers, and include:
+Providing a Critical Link to Tailored Power Solutions - Our ongoing assessment of electric transmission needs for the grid is driven by the requirements of energy-intensive customers, and includes:

-Facilitating Strong State and Local Economies - ITC connect a variety of industrial customers at transmission-level voltage including:
+Facilitating Strong State and Local Economies - ITC connects a variety of industrial customers at transmission-level voltage, including:

 Click here to learn more about ITC.